 (i) Ecology will perform a site hazard assessment and ranking before adding or removing a site from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335.

-(ii) For sites on the contaminated sites list on the effective date of this section, Ecology will conduct a site hazard assessment and ranking as resources permit.
-As part of the strategic plan required under WAC 173-340-340, Ecology will develop goals and strategies for completing a site hazard assessment and ranking of such sites.
+(ii) For sites on the contaminated sites list on the effective date of this section, ecology will conduct a site hazard assessment and ranking as resources permit.
+As part of the strategic plan required under WAC 173-340-340, ecology will develop goals and strategies for completing a site hazard assessment and ranking of such sites.

 (iii) Ecology may also conduct a site hazard assessment and ranking when new information becomes available or when site conditions change.